 – Washington Post

-Ashu is internationally regarded for his concerto and recital performances at venues including New York’s Carnegie Hall, Ravinia Festival, Zurich’s Tonhalle, NY Central Park, Vienna’s Konzerthaus, Cape Town City Hall, St. Petersburg’s Hermitage, Kravis Center, Strathmore, and more.
+Ashu is internationally regarded for his recent concerto and recital performances at New York’s Carnegie Hall, Ravinia Festival, Zurich’s Tonhalle, NY Central Park, Vienna’s Konzerthaus, Cape Town City Hall, St. Petersburg’s Hermitage, Kravis Center, Strathmore, and more.
 Regularly touring as soloist with orchestras around the world, he has recently been invited to perform concertos with major orchestras in Vienna, New York City, Chicago, St. Petersburg, Lisbon, Montreal, Bremen, Edmonton, Cape Town, Prague, and more.
 Over the past two seasons, Ashu’s concerto appearances included major halls throughout Great Britain, Germany, Switzerland, Russia, Finland, New Zealand, Singapore, France, Kyrgyzstan, South Africa, Poland, Austria, Portugal, Norway, Czech Republic, Bulgaria, Estonia, Azerbaijan, Canada, and the USA.

 Recently, Ashu was selected as the winner of the prestigious “Audience Award” at the renowned International Musical Olympus Festival in St. Petersburg, Russia, competing against the First Prize winners of the world’s foremost string, piano and voice competitions.
-The festival’s honorary committee included Daniel Barenboim, Valery Gergiev, Yo-Yo Ma, Yuri Temirkanov, and Mariss Jansons.
+The festival’s honorary committee included Yo-Yo Ma, Daniel Barenboim, Valery Gergiev, and Yuri Temirkanov.
 As a result, Ashu has been invited to perform concertos and recitals next year in a number of the most revered concerts halls worldwide.

 “Just as much fun to watch as to listen to“